Gladys Rockmore Davis: 1925–1936: marriage and family

 In 1925, Gladys Rockmore Davis (the name she used for the rest of her career) left the studio and became a freelance advertising artist.
 After their marriage, the couple moved to New York where Floyd, dividing his time between advertising and magazine illustration, soon became top man in both fields.
 Art editors had to compete with art directors of advertising agencies for his drawings.

-“I was married in 1925, to Floyd Davis, who, at that time was already a well-known artist.
-His unfailing interest and flawless taste have been a continuous source of inspiration to me.
-We moved to New York and set up house-keeping in the old Sherwood Studios.
-On December 15, 1928 and February 1, 1930 respectively, Noel Montgomery Davis and Deborah Davis, our son and daughter, made their appearance.”

-"In 1932 (at the height of the Great Depression), we decided to go abroad for a year.
-So, having unlimited optimism, and the fearlessness of youth, we packed up bag, baggage, nurse and babies and departed.
-We finally settled down in Cannes, for a period of about six months.
-Our house was only a short distance from the house in Le Cannet where Renoir spent the last twenty-five years of his life.”